A.B., Harvard University; M.Phil., Cambridge University; M.A., Ph.D., University of California (Berkeley)

 Assistant Professor of History

-My teaching includes courses on early modern Europe and early modern Germany, as well as courses that delve more deeply into topics and problems in European intellectual and cultural history: the early history of economic thought, the Enlightenment, theories and practices of religious toleration, and aspects of visual and material culture.
+My teaching includes courses on early modern Europe and early modern Germany, as well as courses that delve more deeply into topics in European intellectual and cultural history: the early history of economic thought, the Enlightenment, the history of science, and aspects of visual and material culture.
+My new courses for 2015-2016 include an introduction to the Scientific Revolution (WRIT117/HIST117: “From Miracles to Mesmerism: The Cultural History of the Scientific Revolution”), a seminar on monarchy and regicide in the seventeenth and eighteenth centuries (HIST352: “King Killers in Early Modern Britain and France”), and a survey of the history and literature of the Renaissance (ENG221/HIST221: “The Renaissance”), cotaught with Sarah Wall-Randell.